-Bi-State and our members oppose HB 1233 because it will prohibit New Hampshire's universities and colleges from enacting public health measures designed to minimize the spread of infectious diseases.
+Bi-State and our members support HB 1332 because it will help colleges and universities protect students by mitigating the spread of preventable diseases.

 New Hampshire, like all states, requires childhood vaccinations to attend school.1 The Centers for Disease Control and Prevention also recommend vaccinations for adults of all ages, including Tdap, Td, HPV, influenza, and shingles.
 These vaccinations help prevent the spread of germs in classrooms and communal living spaces such as dorms and multi-bedroom apartments.
-If HB 1233 as introduced were to become law, our colleges and universities will be prohibited from requiring students be vaccinated against deadly diseases to attend school.
-HB 1233 also prohibits colleges and universities from adopting mask or facial covering requirements to minimize the spread of COVID-19 or any other infectious disease.
-Public health measures, such as mask and vaccination requirements, are designed to protect all community members, including those who cannot wear masks or be vaccinated.
-It is completely irresponsible to prohibit mitigation measures that will prevent the spread of deadly diseases.
+Public health measures, such as mask and vaccination requirements, are designed to protect all community members, including those who cannot wear masks or be vaccinated, to help prevent the spread of deadly diseases.